 For visitors though, Pirita’s attraction is still its nature, recreation opportunities, some fascinating historic sights and a couple grand, Soviet relics.
 This time of year, a trip to Pirita is a must.

 Reaching Pirita from the centre is simple.
 Take bus No 1, 1A, 8, 34A, or 38 from the underground stop at the Viru Centre.
-For the beach, convent or river area, get off at the Pirita stop, which is the first one after across the river.
+For the Song Festival Grounds get off at Lillepaviljon stop and for the Maarjamäe museums and memorial area get off at Maarjamägi stop.
+For the beach, convent or river area, get off at the Pirita stop, which is the first one after you cross the river.

 Refine your search